Kriti1908/iREL-task/README.md

 2. **Dual-Context Retrieval**:
 * **Internal**: Pulls top-K relevant chunks from the FAISS index.
 * **External**: Uses the extracted concepts to query the `arxiv` API and `Youtube` library.
 3. **Structured Generation**: The prompt uses a "Chain of Thought" (CoT) approach, asking the model to think briefly before providing a structured response.

+### **5. Feature Enrichment: Beyond Standard Q&A**
+As highlighted in the system design, the assistant transcends traditional RAG by evolving into a holistic educational tool through three key enrichment layers:

+1. **YouTube Search**: While course materials explain the "what," the system fetches diverse visual explanations to clarify complex proofs and abstract concepts.

+2. **ArXiv Research Integration**: Connects classroom theory to the latest developments in the field, helping students bridge academic foundations with real-world applications.

+3. **Targeted Practice Retrieval**: Retrieves the top 3 similar past-exam questions from your specific training data via vector search, enabling exam-standard practice

 ---